awsdocs/amazon-connect-admin-guide/doc_source/amazon-lex.md

-# Add an Amazon Lex bot<a name="amazon-lex"></a>
+# Add an Amazon Lex bot to Amazon Connect<a name="amazon-lex"></a>

 In this article we guide you through the steps to add an Amazon Lex bot to Amazon Connect\.

 With Amazon Lex, you can build conversational interactions \(bots\) that feel natural to your customers\.
-Amazon Connect with Amazon Lex bots can also capture customer input as digits that customers enter on their numeric keypad when used in an Amazon Connect contact flow\.
+Amazon Connect with Amazon Lex bots can also capture customer input as digits that customers enter on their numeric keypad when used in an Amazon Connect flow\.
 This way customers can choose how they want to enter sensitive information such as account numbers\.

 To follow along with this walkthrough, you need the following:
 + An active AWS account\.